Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/hashicorp-vault.md

 {vault://hashicorp-vault/hello/foo}
 ```

-If you've configured a secret value in multiple versions, like this:
+If you have configured a secret value in multiple versions:

 ```text
 # Requires kv2 engine enabled